manassaloi/manassaloi.github.io/_posts/2024-05-15-thinking-lately.markdown

 The early hires want to be founders.
 The VC backed founder wants to be a bootstrapper.
 Burnt out exec wants a sabbatical.
 The world wants the PM to become a 'craftsman'.

 There is no end to it, but everyone is in pursuit of some end point where they will have the feeling that they have done it.

+Update: I lost 3L in 3 sessions.
+So I have given up all the gains for this year.